Helping a person with dementia to keep safe and well during coronavirus

 To stay well, the whole household must have all the medication they need.

-Instead, order repeat prescriptions online if you are able to – or get someone you trust to do this for you.
+If you do not feel comfortable going out just yet, you can order repeat prescriptions online if you are able to – or get someone you trust to do this for you.
 Phone your GP surgery or local pharmacy if you need help to do this or if you can’t order online.
 GPs are busy so if you phone them be patient.

 To get medicines safely delivered, you will need to choose to have them either: